 New York fiduciary bonds cover a wide range of responsibility, but usually stem from the need to protect one person’s assets from the misuse of another person.
-Fiduciary bonds are required by New York courts to cover the actions of a guardian or fiduciary acting on the behalf of a ward or a deceased individual.
+New York Fiduciary bonds are required courts to cover the actions of a guardian or fiduciary acting on the behalf of a ward or a deceased individual.
 Surety bonds including curator bond, personal representative bond, and custodian of veteran bond all hold the party overseeing an estate accountable for fulfilling their duties, including paying off debts and properly distributing assets.

 When a person dies, an administrator will be appointed to administer their estate.
 However, the administrator may be unable to administer the estate for several reasons, including lack of a beneficiary.
 This puts the estate in curator status as a search for beneficiary or heir progresses.
 New York courts require a curator bond to protect the interest of the estate against mishandling by a curator.